jtbaird/prism-pull/README.md

 Install with: `pip install prism-pull`
 ## Usage
 Remember to follow the [PRISM Group](https://prism.nacse.org/terms/) terms of use for whatever your project may be.
 Usage is simple, and will be familiar to anyone who has used the PRISM GUI in the past.
-The package consists of one class and it's associated getter methods, as well as a method to close your session:
+The package consists of one class and it's associated getter methods:
 - PrismSession
-    - close
     - get_30_year_monthly_normals
     - get_30_year_daily_normals
     - get_annual_values